sebapersson/PEtab.jl/docs/src/tutorials/sciml/strategies.md

 Adam: the number of stages, the epoch schedule per stage (`epochs_per_stage` above), and the window penalty.
 In practice, the stage schedule and number of stages can be tuned similarly to curriculum learning.
-The window penalty typically still requires tuning, but compared to multiple shooting this combined approach is often more robust.
+The window penalty typically still requires tuning, but compared to multiple shooting this approach is often more robust.

 ## Comparing approaches